-Even though I didn’t have the opportunity to read the first book, I had the chance to read this one, and it was definitely breathtaking.
+Even though I didn’t have the opportunity to read the first book, this one was definitely breathtaking.

-There are, of course, parts that are connected to the first part, but after the first 30ish pages, you get the hang of it, and the story just follows itself, and you can’t even feel that you haven’t read the first one.
+There are, of course, parts that are connected to the first book.
+After the first 30 pages though, you get the hang of it, and the story just follows itself, and you can’t even feel that you haven’t read the first one.

-This book is full of adventure, different background stories, unexpected moments and actions that will make your jaw fall on the ground time after time.
+A book full of adventure, different background stories, unexpected moments and actions that will make your jaw fall on the ground time after time.